 A Thread mill is just an end mill with the thread profile on the side.
 You can helically interpolate the Thread profile onto a work piece by using multiple axes of a CNC machine.

 Because the mill must be able to enter the drilled hole and interpolate, unlike a tap, a Thread mill has a smaller diameter than the thread size being produced.
-Thread milling gives superior control Because the thread’s major diameter changed using the machine’s cutter compensation.
+Thread milling tool gives superior control Because the thread’s major diameter changed using the machine’s cutter compensation.

 Threads and Thread Mills: What You Need to Know